 Southwest Louisiana Primary Health Care Center, Inc. (a non-profit, non-stock corporation) was incorporated in the State of Louisiana on May 27, 1992 to provide comprehensive health care to area residents, with particular emphasis on the socio-economically disadvantaged.
-The Organization is principally funded under a grant from the Office of Public Health Services, a component of the U.S. Department of Health and Human Services (DHHS).
+The Organization is a federally qualified health center (FQHC) and is principally funded under a grant from the Office of Public Health Services, a component of the U.S. Department of Health and Human Services (DHHS).